CHSL-FM

-CHSL-FM (Boom 92.7) is a Canadian radio station broadcasting at 92.7 FM in Slave Lake, Alberta.
+CHSL-FM (Boom 92.7), formerly CKWA, is a Canadian radio station broadcasting at 92.7 FM in Slave Lake, Alberta.
 It started out as an AM oldies station.
 The station's ownership would change over the years.
 Some of the station's owners included OK Radio Group, Nornet, OSG, and Telemedia.
 It was eventually purchased by Newcap Broadcasting (now Stingray Group).